ibm-cloud-docs/monitoring/architecture-workload-isolation.md

 * There is 1 deployment of the {{site.data.keyword.mon_full_notm}} service per region that is responsible for running user workloads in the region.
 * The {{site.data.keyword.mon_full_notm}} service in a region is highly available.
 [Learn more](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-ha-dr).
 * The monitoring data that is collected and processed by the {{site.data.keyword.mon_full_notm}} service is associated with the Sysdig instance and not visible to the other service instances by virtue of this association.
-* Within a region, monitoring data is isolated per Sysdig instance.
-* Data for all tenants is co-located in the same data stores and segmented by the tenant-specific instance tags that are associated with each metric to enforce access control policies.
+* Data for all tenants is co-located in the same data stores and segmented by the tenant-specific metric tags that are associated with each metric to enforce access control policies.

 You can use {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) to control which users see, create, use, and manage resources in your service instance.
 [Learn more](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-iam).
 * To grant access to manage the {{site.data.keyword.mon_full_notm}} in {{site.data.keyword.cloud_notm}}, you can assign platform roles that define users levels of access for completing platform management tasks and accessing account resources.